JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Additional Model Evaluations

-OpenAI o1 (64.3\%) performs substantially worse than OpenAI o1-preview (81.0\%) on JustLogic.
-These results are unintuitive, given that o1 is released after o1-preview.
-To rule out any human errors during testing and to seek an explanation for these results, we performed a qualitative analysis of both models' responses (all of which can be found in our GitHub repository).
-First, we discover that o1 answers questions significantly faster than o1-preview; for the questions with depth of 5 or more, o1 takes about 10 seconds per question on average, while o1-preview takes 40-50 seconds.
-Second, we find that o1 answers "Uncertain" for \textit{all} questions with depths of 6 and 7, with faithful engagement with the question.
-These observations seem to suggest that OpenAI o1's test-time compute has been artificially limited on ChatGPT, reducing its ability to solve complex questions.

-Figure \ref{fig:acc_depth_o1}, showing OpenAI o1's and o1-preview's accuracy over various depths, reinforces our analysis.
-Notice that both models have exactly the same accuracies for depths of 1 to 4, but OpenAI o1's accuracy decreases to 33.3\% (same as random probability) for depths of 6 and 7.
+OpenAI o1 (72.9\%) performs substantially worse than DeepSeek R1 on JustLogic, despite other benchmarks suggesting their performance should be comparable.
+To rule out any human errors during testing and to seek an explanation for these results, we performed a qualitative analysis of OpenAI o1's responses (all of which can be found in our GitHub repository).
+First, we find that o1's response to questions of $\text{depth} >= 5$ are significantly shorter than that of $\text{depth}=3 \text{ or } 4$, which is counterintuitive.
+Second, o1 prematurely answers ``Uncertain" for 90\% of questions of $\text{depth}=7$ without faithfully engaging with the question.
+Figure \ref{fig:acc_depth_o1}, showing OpenAI o1's and DeepSeek R1's accuracy over various difficulty levels based on argument depth, reinforces our analysis.
+Both models have identical accuracies for low and medium difficulty problems, but o1 struggles at high difficulty problems, performing close to random probability.

-Given that the reduced compute on OpenAI o1 is potentially a cost-saving measure, our results on OpenAI o1-preview is likely a better representation of OpenAI reasoning models' capabilities.
+These observations suggest that OpenAI o1's test-time compute may have been artificially limited, reducing its ability to solve deep, challenging questions.
+Importantly, this case study reflects JustLogic's ability to flexibly probe models at various levels of difficulty.